Trijet: Advantages and drawbacks

-Trijets are more efficient and cheaper than four-engine aircraft, as the engines are the most expensive part of the plane and having more engines consumes more fuel, particularly if quadjets and trijets share engines of similar power, making the trijet configuration more suited to a mid-size airliner compared to larger quadjets.
-However, higher purchase prices, primarily due to the difficulty and complexity of mounting the third engine through the tail, will somewhat negate this advantage.
+Trijets are more efficient and cheaper than four-engine aircraft, as the engines are the most expensive part of the plane, and having more engines consumes more fuel, particularly if quadjets and trijets share engines of similar power.
+For widebody aircraft, this makes the trijet configuration more suited to a mid-size airliner compared to the quadjet layout for jumbo jets (i.e. the DC-10 versus the quadjet Boeing 747).
+However, the difficulty and complexity of mounting the third engine through the tail will somewhat negate the cost/efficiency advantage.
+Nonetheless, this was worth the trade-off in the 1960s to the 1990s when widebody trijets and twinjets shared engines of similar output, such as when the DC-10, MD-11, Boeing's 767, and Airbus's A300, A310, and A330 were all powered by the General Electric CF6, and the additional power from the third engine gave the DC-10/MD-11 advantages in longer range and/or heavier payload over the A300/A310/A330 twinjet.
+Since the 1990s, with further advancements in high-bypass turbofan technology, large twinjets have been equipped with purpose-designed engines such as the Boeing 777's General Electric GE90, allowing twinjets to perform the same tasks as most trijets and even many quadjets but more efficiently.

 Due to their added thrust, trijets will have slightly improved takeoff performance compared to twinjets if an engine fails.
 Because takeoff performance for aircraft is usually calculated to include an extra margin to account for a possible engine failure, trijets are better able to take off from hot and high airports or those where terrain clearance near the runway is an issue.

 Unlike twinjets, trijets are not required to land immediately at the nearest suitable airport if one engine fails.
 (This advantage is also shared with quadjets.)
 This is advantageous if the aircraft is not near one of the operator's maintenance bases, as the pilots may then continue the flight and land at an airport where it is more suitable to perform repairs.
 Additionally, for trijets on the ground with one engine inoperative, approval can be granted to perform two-engine ferry flights.
 Prior to the introduction of ETOPS, only trijets and quadjets were able to perform long international flights over areas without any diversion airports.
 However, this advantage has largely disappeared in recent years as ETOPS-certified twin-engined aircraft are able to do so as well.

-The biggest obstacle trijets face today is operating costs, primarily fuel efficiency, as a three-engine design almost certainly consumes more fuel than a comparable two-engine design.
-This also greatly increases the difficulty of marketing a new trijet aircraft today, especially for passenger service.
-However, this was worth the trade-off between 1970 and the 1990s when trijets and twinjets shared engines of similar output, such as when the DC-10, MD-11, Boeing's 767, and Airbus's A300, A310, and A330 were all powered by the General Electric CF6, and the additional power from the third engine gave the DC-10/MD-11 advantages in longer range and/or heavier payload over the A300/A330 twinjet.
-Since the 1990s, with further advancements in high-bypass turbofan technology, large twinjets have been equipped with purpose-designed engines such as the Boeing 777's General Electric GE90, allowing twinjets to perform the same tasks as most trijets and even many quadjets but more efficiently.